25 Best Things to Eat in Tokyo

 Yakitori

 There are many places you can get yakitori in Tokyo, but we ate it in Yakitori Alley, or Omoide Yokocho (which actually translates to “Memory Lane”).
 Yakitori Alley is a touristy spot, no denying, but it is a quintessential experience when visiting Tokyo.
-Wander the lantern lit alley, likely packed the the brim with people, and squeeze into an available stool at one of the many izakayas grilling up anything from quail eggs to clams.
+Wander the lantern-lit alley, likely packed to the brim with people, and squeeze into an available stool at one of the many izakayas grilling up anything from quail eggs to clams.

-You will likely be elbow to elbow with your fellow diners.
-Point to the things that look good and they will grill them for you and throw them down on your plate as they are ready.
+You will be elbow to elbow with your fellow diners.
+Point to the things that look good, they grill them for you, and throw them down on your plate as they are ready.
 We enjoyed the pork, pork belly, chicken, shishito peppers, mushrooms, quail eggs, and washed it all down with some sake.

 Yakitori Pork